-Establishing baseline helps in understanding the prevailing environmental and socio economic status of the study area.
-It provides the background environmental and social conditions for prediction of the future environmental characteristics of the area based on the operation of the proposed project during its life cycle.
-It also helps in environmental and social management planning and strategy to minimise any potential impact due to the Project activities on surrounding environment.
+Establishing baseline helps in understanding the prevailing environmental and socioeconomic status of the study area.
+It provides the background environmental and social conditions for prediction of the future environmental and social characteristics of the area due to the operation of the proposed project during its life cycle.

-Considering the project activities described in Chapter 3 it is anticipated that scale and magnitude of project induced impacts are likely to be perceived within 2 km radius of the GSS site location and has been considered to the study area for the ESIA.
-Site surveys were conducted in the study area understand the environmental setting of the site and the study area, understanding of the drainage patterns, presence of physiographic features e.g. hillocks, rocky outcrops, location of the habitations with respect to the site, condition of the approach road to the site etc. Ecological surveys and community consultations were also conducted to collect the information related to the local community and biological environmental conditions of the study area.
+Considering the project activities described in Chapter 3 it is anticipated that scale and magnitude of project induced impacts are likely to be perceived within 2 km radius of the GSS site location and has been considered as study area for the ESIA.
+Site surveys were conducted in the study area to understand the environmental setting of the site and the study area, understanding of the drainage patterns, presence of physiographic features e.g. hillocks, rocky outcrops, location of the habitations with respect to the site, condition of the approach road to the site etc. Ecological surveys and community consultations were also conducted to collect the information related to the local community and biological environmental conditions of the study area.
 Secondary baseline data collection involved identifying and collecting available published material and documents on relevant environmental and social aspects (like soil quality, hydrogeology, hydrology, drainage pattern, ecology, meteorology and socio-economic conditions) from veritable sources including Govt.
 Departments, Research papers, etc.

-4.3 IMPACT IDENTIFICATION AND ASSESSMENT
+4.3 IMPACT ASSESSMENT